raunakkathuria/ai-augmented-sdlc/docs/guidelines/custom-instructions.md

    - Organize code into logical modules
    - Maintain clear boundaries between different parts of the application

+4. **Modern Tooling and Dependencies**
+   - Use the latest stable versions of libraries and tools
+   - Avoid deprecated packages and technologies
+   - Prefer actively maintained dependencies with regular updates
+   - Choose modern alternatives over legacy solutions

 ## Implementation Checklist

 For every change, ensure you: